ratanahaerlavynah/dreamy/_poems/46-dreamy-s-femininity-the-she-in-her.md

 ---
 layout: poem
-title: "Dreamy's Femininity...
-The She in Her"
+title: Dreamy's Femininity...
+The She in Her
 order: 46
+description: >-
+  <pre> I was not allowed to say "she"  They placed the wrong syllables in my
+  mouth and called it truth.
+But there was always a She in me.
+Not assigned.
+Not invented.  . .
+Remembered.
+You feel her too,…
+tags: []
+image: /assets/img/46-dreamy-s-femininity-the-she-in-her.png
+permalink: /poems/46-dreamy-s-femininity-the-she-in-her/
 ---

 <pre>